The special McKay correspondence and exceptional collection

 \section{Invertible polynomials}

 Let $n$ be a positive integer.
 An integer $n \times n$-matrix $A = (a_{ij})_{i, j = 1}^n$ with non-zero determinant gives a polynomial $W \in \bC[x_1, \dots, x_n]$ by

 Non-zero coefficients of $W$ can be absorbed by rescaling $x_i$.
 A polynomial obtained in this way is called an {\em invertible polynomial} if it has an isolated critical point at the origin.
+Invertible polynomials play essential role in transposition mirror symmetry of Berglund and H\"{u}bsch \cite{Berglund-Hubsch}, which has attracted much attention recently (cf. e.g. \cite{Borisov_BHMSVA, Chiodo-Ruan_LGCYSSI, Krawitz,Takahashi_WPL} and references therein).
 The quotient ring $R = \bC[x_1, \dots, x_n] / (W)$ is naturally graded by the abelian group $L$ generated by $n + 1$ elements $\vecx_i$ and $\vecc$ with relations

 The abelian group $L$ is the group of characters of $K$ defined by

 The group $\Gmax$ of {\em maximal diagonal symmetries} is defined as the kernel of the map

 so that there is an exact sequence